You may think, “Why am I coughing for no reason?”

-- GERD Cough or Acid Reflux
+- Acid Reflux and Sore throat

 Secondly, most coughs tend to clear up or significantly improve within 14 days.
-Thirdly, if your cough lasts longer than eight weeks, then it’s a chronic cough.
-This kind of chronic cough can be the first sign of many diseases and health conditions like heart disease, stomach disease, allergy, respiratory infections, the flu, or even COVID-19.
+Thirdly, if it lasts longer than eight weeks, then it’s a chronic infection.
+This kind of chronicity can be the initial sign of many health concerns.
+Such as heart disease, stomach disease, allergy, respiratory infections, the flu, or even COVID-19.

 How to Get Rid of a Cough When I’m Not Sick?